Unusual Things to do in Dorset

 Abbotsbury Swannery

 You’ve most likely seen swans at lakesides, but Abbotsbury Swannery offers the only sanctuary in the world that controls the birth and nesting of Mute Swans.
 Venture over 25-acres worth of Swan territory, discover the life of a Swan, their history and much more.
-Also, where Abbotsbury Swannery is situated — in Abbotsbury (obviously) — you’ll be in one of Dorset’s most admired and respected villages, surrounded by astonishing land, architecture, and Subtropical Gardens.
+Also, where Abbotsbury Swannery is situated — in Abbotsbury (obviously) — you’ll be in one of Dorset’s most admired and respected villages, surrounded by astonishing land, architecture, and the stunning Subtropical Gardens.

 Wimborne Model Town

 Explore a town that’s 1/10th of the size of normality.
 Wimborne Model Town dates back to 1951, and its uniqueness consistently attracts worldwide visitors.
-It’s attention to detail with over 200 shop fronts, a relaxing yet beautiful garden area overlooking satisfying views, a miniature railway, tea rooms, outdoor chess, and golf putting all make for a place that’s well worth visiting.
+Its attention to detail with over 200 shop fronts, a relaxing yet beautiful garden area overlooking satisfying views, a miniature railway, tea rooms, outdoor chess, and golf putting all make for a place that’s well worth visiting.

 Nothe Fort

 Artillery, tunnels and much more create an extremely interesting experience for all at The Nothe Fort, Weymouth.
 Dating all the way back to as early as 1860, it served Weymouth and Portland as a defence system during numerous wars including World War I and World War II.
 Since 1978, the Nothe Fort has been preserved close to its original state and as a precious asset of local history with lots of knowledge, facts and evidence to be uncovered by visitors.
-There’s even been reports of paranormal activity.
+There have even been reports of paranormal activity.
 Will you hear the whistle of the ghostly gunner?
 Entry prices are very reasonable, and you’ll also get the privilege of the view of Weymouth Bay and a walk through Nothe Gardens.

 Seek Stone Sculptures on Portland